ev3dev/ev3dev.github.io/docs/getting-started.md

 ---

-**IMPORTANT:** The instructions on this page only apply to releases dated March 2015 or later.
-For earlier releases (i.e. wheesy "Latest Release"), see [Getting Started v2] on the old wiki.
-These older releases are no longer supported.
+**IMPORTANT:** The instructions on this page only apply to releases dated May 2015 or later.
+Older releases are no longer supported.

 ---